luismirandad27/cheatsheets-4-fun/big-data-programming/databricks/Databricks_DataAnalyst_Associate.md

 ```

 *Structured Streaming*
-Performs the computation incremenetally and continuosly updates
+Performs the computation incremenetally and continuously updates

 ## Topic 2: Manage data with Databricks tools and best practices

 ### <ins>Delta Lake (Basics, Benefits)<ins>

 **Basics**
-- Open Source SW that extends *Parquet* files with a file-based transaction log for **ACID Transactions**
+- Open Source SW that extends *Parquet* files with a file-based transaction log for **ACID Transactions**.

 *Ways to ingesting data to Delta Lake*
 - Delta Live Tables